Cat9kEVPN/cat9k-evpn-ansible/l3vni/README.md

 # General description #

-In this directory there are playbooks for provisioning L3VNI (L3 overlay) for Campus EVPN Fabric.
+In this directory there are playbooks for provisioning DAG (Distributed Anycast Gateway) for Campus EVPN Fabric.

 # Topology #